 Thesis Title: '"Just a Damned Nuisance?"
 New Zealand-Israel Relations 1948-2010'.
 Supervisor: David Capie

-Thesis Title: 'Life After Politics: New Zealand Prime Ministers Post-Leadership'.
+Thesis Title: 'Life After Politics: The Post-leadership Activities in New Zealand Premiers and Prime Ministers, 1856-2008'.
 Supervisor: Jon Johansson

 Seon Ah Choi